Ukraine celebrates as revered Azovstal soldiers freed in largest POW swap

 Ukraine is celebrating as nearly 200 revered Azovstal soldiers were freed in the war’s largest prisoner swap on September 21.
-In exchange, Kyiv has given Moscow the Ukrainian oligarch and pro-Kremlin politician Viktor Medvedchuk, who was detained in April after escaping house arrest on treason charges, and 55 Russian POWs.
+In exchange, Kyiv has given Moscow the Ukrainian oligarch and pro-Kremlin politician Viktor Medvedchuk, who was detained in April after escaping house arrest on treason charges, as well as 55 Russian POWs.

 In total, Ukraine received 215 POWs, including 188 Azovstal soldiers who fought against Russian troops in Mariupol, and 108 Azov warriors, national guards, marines, border guards, policemen, territorial defence and Security Service employees, according to Ukrainian President Volodymyr Zelenskiy.

-Ten foreign fighters were also exchanged too, including the British soldiers Aiden Aslin and Shaun Pinner, who were sentenced to death in a show trial in Donetsk in June.
+Ten foreign fighters were also exchanged, including the British soldiers Aiden Aslin and Shaun Pinner, who were sentenced to death in a show trial in Donetsk in June.
 The other prisoners were from Morocco, Croatia, the US and Sweden.

 “They’re safe now.
 We remember and try to save everyone,” Ukrainian President Volodymyr Zelenskiy tweeted on September 22.